AREA ROUNDUP: Greyhounds stop Stags in Greater Spokane League volleyba...

 “Our defense played awesome against a tall, hard-hitting team,” Asotin coach Josie Johnsen said.
 “We dug up all kinds of balls but then couldn’t find a way to execute and get it back over the net.
 Our hitting errors took us out of all three games.”

-HIGH SCHOOL GIRLS SOCCERClarkston 6, Rogers 0
+HIGH SCHOOL GIRLS SOCCER

 The Bantams scored five first-half goals in an easy 2A Greater Spokane League home contest with Rogers.